 Similarly, we can also show that any vector in the column space of $\bX$ is perpendicular to any vector in the null space of $\bX^\top$.
-Furthermore, the column space of $\bX$ together with the null space of $\bX^\top$ span the whole space of $\real^n$ which is known as the fundamental theorem of linear algebra. \begin{svgraybox} \begin{theorem}[Fundamental Theorem of Linear Algebra] Orthogonal Complement and Rank-Nullity Theorem: for any matrix $\bX\in \real^{n\times p}$, we have \begin{itemize} \item The null space $\nspace(\bX)$ is the orthogonal complement to the row space $\cspace(\bX^\top)$ in $\real^p$: $\dim(\nspace(\bX))+\dim(\cspace(\bX^\top))=p$;
+Furthermore, the column space of $\bX$ together with the null space of $\bX^\top$ span the entire space of $\real^n$ which is known as the fundamental theorem of linear algebra. \begin{theoremHigh}[Fundamental theorem of linear algebra] Orthogonal Complement and Rank-Nullity Theorem: for any matrix $\bX\in \real^{n\times p}$, we have \begin{itemize} \item The null space $\nspace(\bX)$ is the orthogonal complement to the row space $\cspace(\bX^\top)$ in $\real^p$: $\dim(\nspace(\bX))+\dim(\cspace(\bX^\top))=p$;